paralax/ColossalOpera/intermediate/spinning_gears.md

 # Sample Input

 You'll be given a line with a single integer on it (*N*) telling you how many gear specifications to read, followed by *N* lines.
 Gear specifications are given as a unique letter to designate it and then the radius of the gear.
 Then you'll be  given another link with a single integer on it (*M*) telling you the layout, showing you what gears are touching by their letters, followed by *M* lines.
-Finally, you'll be asked on the last line to spin a gear (designated by a letter) in a direction (clockwise or counter-clockwise, CW or CCS) and how fast in RPMs, ending with the name of the gear to turn.
+Finally, you'll be asked on the last line to spin a gear (designated by a letter) in a direction (clockwise (CW) or counter-clockwise (CCW)) and how fast in RPMs, ending with the name of the gear to turn.
 Example of 3 gears forming an A-B and B-C line, asking you to spin A to make C turn at 30 RPM counter clockwise:

     3
     A 6